4 Things You Can Do to Offload Iron

 Copper is the body's counterbalance to iron.
 Too much iron leads to not enough copper.
 Not enough iron and you get too much copper.
 The copper-carrying protein ceruloplasmin plays an important role in mobilizing iron stored in tissue.

 Where do you get copper?
 You don't have to look far.
 Whole foods like potatoes, dark leafy greens, and organ meats (like liver).
+Supplementing is recommended for those starting out.

 It's important to remember that this process of iron dumping and restoring balance to your body is just that, a process.
 Gone are the reductionist ways of medicine where you can plug and play missing pieces willy nilly.
 There is a sea of supporting vitamins and minerals that help in restoring balance.